Pietro da Cortona: Frescoes in Palazzo Pitti

-Cortona had been patronized by the Tuscan community in Rome, hence it was not surprising when he was passing through Florence in 1637, that he should be asked by Grand Duke Ferdinando II de' Medici to paint a series of frescoes intended to represent Ovid's Four Ages of Man in the small Sala della Stufa, a room in the Palazzo Pitti.
+Cortona had been patronized by the Tuscan community in Rome, hence it was not surprising when he was passing through Florence in 1637, that he should be asked by Ferdinando II de' Medici, Grand Duke of Tuscany to paint a series of frescoes intended to represent Ovid's Four Ages of Man in the small Sala della Stufa, a room in the Palazzo Pitti.
 The first two frescoes represented the "ages" of gold and silver.
 In 1641, he was recalled to paint the 'Bronze Age' and 'Iron Age' frescoes.
 It is said he was guided in the formulation of the allegorical designs by Michelangelo Buonarroti the Younger.

 He thus began work on the decoration of the grand-ducal reception rooms on the first floor of the Palazzo Pitti, now part of the Palatine Gallery.
-In these five Planetary Rooms, the hierarchical sequence of the deities is based on Ptolomeic cosmology; Venus, Apollo, Mars, Jupiter (the Medici Throne room) and Saturn, but minus Mercury and the Moon which should have come before Venus.
+In these five Planetary Rooms, the hierarchical sequence of the deities is based on Ptolemaic cosmology: Venus, Apollo, Mars, Jupiter (the Medici Throne room) and Saturn, but minus Mercury and the Moon, which should have come before Venus.
+The program for the Planetary Rooms was prepared by Francesco Rondinelli, a member of the circle of Michelangelo Buonarroti the Younger.
 These highly ornate ceilings with frescoes and elaborate stucco work essentially celebrate the Medici lineage and the bestowal of virtuous leadership.
 Pietro left Florence in 1647 to return to Rome, and his pupil and collaborator, Ciro Ferri, was left to complete the cycle by the 1660s.

 Late works

 For a number of years, Cortona was involved for decades in the decoration of the ceiling frescoes in the Oratorian Chiesa Nuova (Santa Maria in Vallicella) in Rome, a work not finished until 1665.
 Other frescoes are in Palazzo Pamphilj in Piazza Navona (1651–4).

-In 1660, he executed The Stoning of Saint Stephen for the church of San Ambrogio della Massima in Rome.
-The work currently hangs in the Hermitage.
+In 1660, he executed The Stoning of Saint Stephen for the church of Sant'Ambrogio della Massima in Rome.
+The work currently hangs in the Hermitage Museum.

-Towards the end of his life he devoted much of his time to architecture, but he published a treatise on painting in 1652 under a pseudonym and in collaboration.
+Towards the end of his life, he devoted much of his time to architecture, but he published a treatise on painting in 1652 under a pseudonym and in collaboration.
 He refused invitations to both France and Spain.